 Notify your parish registrar of voters of any changes to your registration.
 Failure to update your residential address may result in an inactive registration status.
 Inactive voters must verify their residential addresses prior to voting, which may be done on Election Day at the precinct, in person at the registrar's office, online or by mail through a voter registration application.

 - be a U.S. citizen;

-- be at least 17 years old, but must be 18 years old by the next election to vote;
+- be at least 17 years of age, but must be 18 years of age by the next election to vote;

 - not be under an order of imprisonment for conviction of a felony;